““Great leaders do not create followers, they create more leaders” – Tom Peters

 Just read the first four bullet points, and there we have it tackled: teacher well-being, leader well-being, and school well-being.

-We are not sitting above this; we are in the thick of it with our sleeves rolled up, sharing our vulnerabilities, leaning on the support of colleagues, and bringing them into our worlds to help us deal with everyday problems and crises.
+We are not sitting above this.
+We are in the thick of it with our sleeves rolled up, sharing our vulnerabilities and leaning on the support of colleagues.
+We are bringing them into our worlds to help us deal with everyday problems and crises.

 So, if we genuinely want to support well-being in school, perhaps we attempt the enormous challenge of building and nurturing vibrant and positive school cultures and climates.